Buck Shaw: Falcons and Eagles

-Professional

-Shaw was the San Francisco 49ers’ first head coach, working with such pro luminaries as Frankie Albert, Y. A. Tittle and Hugh McElhenny.
-In 1944 and 1945, before World War II ended, the Morabito brothers, Victor and Tony, began organizing the San Francisco 49ers for entry into a new professional league, the All-America Football Conference (AAFC).
-Shaw and his assistant, Al Ruffo, were hired by the 49ers, but then were permitted to accept a one-year contract at California when the AAFC league kickoff was delayed until 1946.
-In 1946, Shaw took over the 49ers, and with the left-handed Frankie Albert leading and directing the attack, the team placed second to the Cleveland Browns four times (1946–1949) in the Western Division of the AAFC.
-In 1950, the 49ers along with the Browns and the Baltimore Colts merged with the rival NFL.
-Shaw was fired on December 13, 1954 despite the 49ers finishing third at 7&dash;4&dash;1 in the NFL Western Conference.
-His record in nine years at the helm was 71&dash;39&dash;4.

-In 1958, Shaw took over a last-place Philadelphia Eagles team and started rebuilding.
+In 1958, Shaw took over a last-place Philadelphia Eagles team and started a rebuild of his own.
 He immediately dealt Buck Lansford, Jimmy Harris, and a first-round draft choice to the Los Angeles Rams for 32-year-old, nine-year veteran quarterback Norm Van Brocklin.
+The move proved inspired.

 Shaw and Van Brocklin led the Eagles to the NFL championship in 1960 with a 17–13 victory at Franklin Field over Vince Lombardi's Green Bay Packers, the only time the Lombardi-era Packers lost a postseason game.
 The contest ended on a game-saving tackle of Green Bay's Jim Taylor inside then ten-yard line.
 It was made by center/linebacker "sixty-minute-man" Chuck Bednarik, who because of early season injuries at linebacker revived, at Shaw's request, the long-discarded concept of two-way football.

 After winning the 1960 championship, the 61-year-old Coach Shaw retired, saying "I wanted to get out while I was ahead."
-In the quiet Green Bay dressing room, Lombardi said he was "happy for Buck".
-"Seeing he's going to retire, that's a nice note for him to go out on."
+In the quiet Green Bay dressing room, losing coach Lombardi expressed well wishes, stating, "Seeing he's going to retire, that's a nice note for him to go out on."
 Shaw was the oldest head coach to win an NFL championship for over 39 years, until Dick Vermeil's victory with the St. Louis Rams in Super Bowl XXXIV in early 2000.